CLOTHING & MAKEUP

 A plain shirt is a little formal so for a more casual look, wear a coloured or patterned shirt.
 Better yet, bring both.

 This is where your expertise comes into play: ask yourself "Who are my clients?".
-Dark denim can be a modern alternative to dress pants; paired with a sport coat, it creates a contemporary silhouette.
+Denim jeans can be a modern alternative to dress pants; paired with a sport coat, it creates a contemporary silhouette.

 Layering creates a dynamic look.
 Layer jackets & sweaters over blouse tops, dresses, & even t-shirts for a professional or business-meets-casual look.